zukunft/zukunft.com/docs/code_functions_all.md

     \-- name_linked - section for function name_linked not yet defined that it should be object vars in /formula/formula_link.php
     \-- url_mapper - section for function url_mapper not yet defined that it should be construct and map in /formula/formula_link.php
     \-- api_array - section for function api_array not yet defined that it should be api in /formula/formula_link.php
+    \-- to_url_array - section for function to_url_array not yet defined that it should be url in /formula/formula_link.php
+    \-- db_fld_to_url - section for function db_fld_to_url not yet defined that it should be url in /formula/formula_link.php
     \-- set_formula - section for function set_formula is expected to be set and get in /formula/formula_link.php
     \-- formula - section for function formula not yet defined that it should be interface in /formula/formula_link.php
     \-- set_phrase - section for function set_phrase is expected to be set and get in /formula/formula_link.php
     \-- phrase - section for function phrase is expected to be cast in /formula/formula_link.php
+    \-- link_type - section for function link_type is expected to be link in /formula/formula_link.php
     \-- get_description - section for function get_description is expected to be set and get in /formula/formula_link.php
     \-- formula_name - section for function formula_name not yet defined that it should be interface in /formula/formula_link.php
     \-- phrase_name - section for function phrase_name not yet defined that it should be interface in /formula/formula_link.php